 Students still register and pay for the experiential courses to facilitate grade entry and required curriculum credits.

 Can someone transfer to SU and what happens to the credits I have taken?

 Yes, you can transfer into the NTDP Pathway at SU.
 Submit a copy of the transcripts from the school of pharmacy you have been attending for your non-traditional Doctor of Pharmacy degree as these are a requirement for consideration of admission.
+You will also need to provide a letter of support from the SOP pharmacy administration speaking to your time as a student and standing.
 Your credits from other programs do not count as credit towards any of our classes due to the unique design of our curriculum.

 When can I start?